floatingpointsoftware/stylist/README.md

     {
         Stylist::registerPaths(Stylist::discover('/path/to/my/themes'));
     }

+Then simply run the publish command:

+    php artisan stylist:publish

+Or, if you want to publish a select few themes:

+    php artisan stylist:publish ThemeName AnotherThemeName AndAnotherThem

 You'll then have your theme's assets published to their associated directories.
 It's important to note that the returned array must contain array elements that point to the the THEME directory, not the theme's ASSETS directories.
 This is because stylist will try